Muscle wasting; Wasting; Atrophy of the muscles

 Treatment may include physical therapy, ultrasound therapy and, in some cases, surgery to correct a contracture.

-Chinnery PF.
-Muscle Diseases.
+Selcen D. Muscle diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 429.BACK TO TOP
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 421.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.